Triceps Of The Gods!

 periodization for maximum gains.
 The sets, reps and exercises

-used should be changed at the first hint that the muscles
+changed at the first hint that the muscles

 and/or your ability to enjoy and concentrate on a particular